joshc3453/NBA_Player_Logs/README.md

 - `nba_api` library
 - `pandas` library

+# Setting Up Virtual Environment
+# It's recommended to use a virtual environment to manage dependencies for this project.
+# Follow these steps to create and activate a virtual environment:

+# 3. Create a virtual environment.
+If you're using `venv`:
+python -m venv venv

+# 4. Activate the virtual environment.
+On Windows:
+source venv/bin/activate

 ## Installation
 Ensure you have Python installed on your system.
 Then, install the required libraries using pip: